benkonrath/django-iban/README.rst

 Coding style: PEP8 with 120 character lines.

-Ideas for new features include:

-* SWIFT-BIC validation using referenced IBANField (SEPA requires both IBAN and SWIFT-BIC to be correct).
-* Translation of validation error messages using Transifex.
+TODO:

+* Contribute SWIFT-BIC field to django-localflavor and depreciate this app.

 Pull requests happily accepted.